arjanjohan/scaffold-move/README.md

 🧪 An open-source, up-to-date toolkit for building decentralized applications (dapps) on Move blockchains like Aptos and Movement M1.
 It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.

-⚙️ Built using NextJS, RainbowKit and Typescript.
+⚙️ Built using NextJS, Tailwind and Typescript.

 - ✅ **Contract Hot Reload**: Your frontend auto-adapts to your smart contract as you edit it.
 - 🪝 **[Custom hooks](https://docs.scaffoldeth.io/hooks/)**: Collection of React hooks to simplify interactions with smart contracts.